security-force-monitor/sfm-research-handbook-old/userguide/README.md

 # User Guide

+## About {#userguide_about}

-This user guide provides a walkthrough to using Security Force Monitor's data visualization prototype.
+This user guide provides a walk-through to using Security Force Monitor's data visualization prototype.

 This prototype visualizes the Security Force Monitor’s data about police, military and other security forces.
 Its goal is to make it easy to explore and understand the Monitor’s complex data on security forces.
 For example, below is a chart view showing a command tree from the Mexican armed forces as an "organigram".